balena-io/docs/pages/wifi.md

 ## Raspberry Pi

-Unfortunately the [Raspberry Pi][rpi] does not come with a wifi device equipped, however you can install an adapter to overcome this limitation.
+The [Raspberry Pi][rpi] can be expanded to connect to a WiFi network by installing a adapter:-

 ### Known Working Devices